We have a new pottery wheel for kids.

 All in all, the girls had a blast.

 The pottery wheels are still set up so they can continue to work with the clay and throw clay pots as they like over the next few days.

 Where to Buy a Pottery Wheel for Kids

 So now we have two kids pottery wheels—both look (and are) equally cheap and plastic-ky, yet both kept the kids completely and totally happy.

 Do Art Pottery Studio by Faber Castell (this is the new one we have)

-Pottery Wheel by Craft Project Ideas (this is the one we’ve had for a while now and that I wrote about in this post)
+Pottery Wheel by Craft Project Ideas (this is the kids pottery wheel that we’ve had for a while now and that I wrote about in this post)